mnentwig/forthytwo/README.md

 ## Introduction / Summary

 The J1 embedded CPU is an outstanding processor for embedded FPGA applications, remarkable for its minimum size, simplicity and accessibility through Verilator simulation.
-Unfortunately, the same cannot be said for the Forth-based development environment, a recursion of rabbit holes to trap the unwary programmer foolishly trying a non-trivial modification to the system.
+Unfortunately, the same cannot be said for the Forth-based development environment, a recursion of rabbit holes to trap unwary programmers trying a non-trivial modification to the system.

 J1comp starts from a clean slate - it is fully independent of the original build system.
 The input language is very similar to FORTH thanks to the stack machine processor architecture.
 It makes no claims of formal compatibility.